bcgov/EPIC.conditions/batch_api_calling/README.md

 ## Batch API Calling Overview

-Start by adding any PDF files you want to extract conditions from to /test_documents/pdfs_for_batch_processing
+Start by adding any PDF files you want to extract conditions from to /test_documents/pdfs_for_batch_processing.
+Also extract all_docs_info.zip so that everything.json is in /batch_api_calling.

 ## 0. `generate_condition_count_json.py`